Félix Benítez Rexach

 Félix Benítez Rexach (March 27, 1886 – November 2, 1975) was a Puerto Rican engineer and businessman who built the Normandie Hotel, located in San Juan, Puerto Rico.

 Life and career

 Benitez Rexach was born in Vieques.
-In 1928, he fell in love with and married Lucienne Dhotelle, a French singer better known as La Môme Moineau (the kid sparrow).
+In 1928, he fell in love with and married Lucienne D'hotelle, a French singer better known as La Môme Moineau (the kid sparrow).

 Normandie Hotel

 Benítez Rexach decided to surprise his wife with the construction of a yacht as a replica of the majestic ship.
 Moineau wasn't satisfied and Benítez Rexach decided then to construct a hotel with the form of a great transatlantic vessel.
 Designed by architect Raúl Reichard (1908–1996), the hotel began construction in 1938.
 He named the "Normandie Hotel" in honor of the French liner and presented it as a gift to his beloved wife and to the people of Puerto Rico.
 The hotel opened on October 10, 1942 at an estimated cost of more than US$2,000,000.